Impact lives with an in-demand, modern health career.

 - Work environments include hospitals, physicians’ offices, nursing facilities, and outpatient care centers1

-Earning your health care administration certificate equips you for employment in a role projected to increase nearly four times more than the average for all occupations.1 Prepare for entry-level employment in health care administration-related fields, and you’ll also be able to compete for mid-level administrative positions with a graduate certificate from Methodist University.
+Earning your health care administration certificate equips you for employment in an industry projected to grow four times more than the average for all occupations.1 Prepare for entry-level employment in health care administration and compete for mid-level administrative positions with a graduate certificate from Methodist University.

 Learn about policy issues, finance and economics, and organization and leadership topics while partnering with faculty members to solve unique, real-world issues that health care organizations face.
 Get the knowledge and skills you need to discover career opportunities in a promising industry with this certificate.

 Medical and Health Services Managers